 UT faculty members must contact a department head or dean at a host SEC university to request a letter of invitation.
 The selected faculty members will be responsible for arranging coverage of their duties during their absence.
 After the visit, faculty members must submit a brief report describing the outcomes of the visit.

-To be considered for one of UT’s SEC travel grants, please submit the following in one PDF file via email attachment to Alan Rutenberg (email@example.com) by 5 pm on Monday, July 10, 2017.
-Award notifications will be sent by email by July 21, 2017.
+To be considered for one of UT’s SEC travel grants, please submit the following in one PDF file via email attachment to Hannah Schmidt (firstname.lastname@example.org) by 5 pm on Monday, July 9, 2018.
+Award notifications will be sent by email by July 21, 2018.

 Faculty should submit applications individually (no multiple faculty or team/group applications.)
 The following information must be provided: